 “We're getting the degrees and we have huge educational gains, but we still have to work twice as hard to get the same pay as someone who has less education than we do,” says Burroughs.
 “It’s like we're making the same investments in ourselves that other people are making, but our return on our investment is burdened by structural racism and sexism.”

-To fix this, Burroughs, along with Chief Members Naomi Wheeless, Global Head of Customer Success at Square, and Wanda Jackson-Davis, VP at McKesson, explain how bringing awareness to this gender and racial wage gap is only the beginning to solving this problem.
+To fix this, Burroughs, along with Naomi Wheeless, Global Head of Customer Success at Square, and Wanda Jackson-Davis, VP at McKesson, explain how bringing awareness to this gender and racial wage gap is only the beginning to solving this problem.
 Below they outline five steps leaders can take to not only ensure that Black women are paid fairly, but to also ensure they are promoted and supported equally at work.

 We're making the same investments in ourselves that other people are making, but our return on our investment is burdened by structural racism and sexism.